StarPilot-Docs/docs/docs/software/toggles.md

 Most toggles here are up to you.

-!!! note “ACC Bolts Only”
+!!! note "ACC Bolts Only"

-    Enable “openpilot Longitudinal Control (alpha)”.
+	Enable "openpilot Longitudinal Control (alpha)".
 This will use the smoother, tuned experience vs. the Bolt’s stock ACC.
 It does not disable automatic emergency braking.

 ## FrogPilot Settings